SODREX1235/cybersecurity-writeups/Access-control-vulnerabilities/Access-control-vulnerabilities1.md

-#User role controlled by request parameter (PortSwigger)
+# Reflected XSS into attribute with angle brackets HTML-encoded(PortSwigger)

-##📌 Description
+## 📌 Description

-This lab contains an admin panel at /admin that identifies administrators using a forgeable cookie.
+This lab contains a reflected cross-site scripting vulnerability in the search blog functionality where angle brackets are HTML-encoded.

-##🎯 Objective
+## 🎯 Objective

-To solve this lab, access the admin panel and use it to delete the user carlos.
+To solve this lab, perform a cross-site scripting attack that injects an attribute and calls the alert function.

-##🔎 Recon
+## 🔎 Recon

-I navigated to /admin and noticed that access to the admin panel was denied.

-Then, I went to the login page and logged in using the provided credentials:

-wiener:peter

-Using Burp Suite, I turned interception on and enabled response interception.
-After submitting the login form and forwarding the request, I observed that the server response set a cookie:

-Admin=false

-This indicated that the application was using a client-side controlled cookie to determine administrative privileges.
+I typed something random to see the page's source code and see how what I wrote was passed through the page's source code.

+Example:
+I typed "test" in the text field.

+And my input appeared in a value tag like this: value="test"

-##💥 Exploitation
+## 💥 Exploitation

-Since the application relied on a forgeable cookie, I modified the response before forwarding it.

-I changed:

-Admin=false

-to:

-Admin=true

-After forwarding the modified response, I accessed /admin again, and this time the admin panel was accessible.

-From there, I located the user carlos and successfully deleted the account, solving the lab.
+I tested a few payloads and after a while, the one that worked was: "onmouseover="alert(1)

+And the script executed successfully, confirming the vulnerability.

-##🧠 Lessons Learned
+## 🧠 Lessons Learned

-This lab reinforced how dangerous it is to trust client-side data for access control decisions.
+This lab reinforced how improper output handling can lead to client-side code execution.